 - Receive extended loans

-- Renew borrowed items twice, in person at the library or by logging into your Library Account
+- Renew borrowed items twice by logging into your Library Account

 Request Interlibrary Loans (free of charge)

 If an item that you have signed out is recalled by another user, a recall notice will be sent to your USask email address.
 If your original due date is more than 30 days away, a new due date will be assigned to the items included in the email.
 If your original due date is less than 30 days away, you must return them by the original due date.
 Recalled items returned late will accrue late fines at a rate of $2 per day up to a maximum of $50 per item.

 Retirees are subject to the same library fines that apply to all other users.
 Find out more about avoiding and paying library fines.